edmodlabs/techsummer-site-master/src/docs/1.0.0/project_introduction/index.md

 ### Text Formats and Flags

-Throughout the instructions, text formats will help you understand content. <strong>Bold words</strong> indicate Vizor terminologies.
+Throughout the instructions, text formats will help you understand content. <strong>Bold words</strong> indicate Vizor terms.
 For example, you will see <strong>Patches, Beginning Scene, Program Mode, Build Mode,</strong> and more. <i>Italic words</i> indicate important concepts and terms such as <i>virtual reality, computer graphics, visual programming,</i> and more.

 The guide contains special sections called <i>flags</i> with different purposes.